 Trigger Warning: Contains Brief Language, Sexual Content, Some Drug References, and Mild Violence

 To us, existence is present-tense.
 We live in the moment and are unable to observe the past without external devices.
 To the priests guarding the ‘Church of Time’, the universe is much like a VHS tape that can be rewound, paused, or fast-forward, and only they comprehend the mechanics behind “editing the footage”, using technology created by the albino Rastafarian diety Chronos.
-Although considered a reclusive pothead, he is a well-respected genius by Mundïus, share similar cynical perspectives regarding life, and has reported to him for millenniums under a rare brotherly dynamic between Gods.
+Although considered a reclusive pothead, he is a well-respected genius by Mundïus, shares similar cynical perspectives regarding life, and has reported to him for millenniums under a rare brotherly dynamic between Gods.
 Their business partnership led to the first alternate timeline being accidentally generated.
 Upon trying to mend the situation, more arose and added further complications to the multiverse.
 Chronos saw a disaster worth prodding as an engineer and Mundïus viewed the chaos erupting in various realities with the glee of an acquisitive capitalist.
 Ultimately, both decided that it would be best to pursue balance and instruct agencies of trusted humans on Earth to micromanage events that would prove to collapse the faith-based economy.

-Predicting what might do so was risky enough, so studies were conducted based on the various outcomes that had already played out in the multiverse, and annotations were left for the ‘Church of Time’ to follow-up on.
-This involved the careful implementation of “Chronos Test Dummies” as they were insultingly referred to as.
+Predicting what might do so was risky enough, so studies were conducted based on the various outcomes that had already played out in the multiverse, and annotations were left for the ‘Church of Time’ to follow up on.
+This involved the careful implementation of “Chronos Test Dummies” as they were insultingly referred to.
 These were individuals plucked out of their own timeline and could be placed in another or any era with proper credentials that wouldn’t cause noticeable changes to history if their mission was compromised.
 Amusingly, with the capabilities of common digital art software on the planet such as Photoshop, even a man or woman with a piece of attire that had not yet been invented, shown in a photograph, would either go overlooked, briefly disputed without raising alarms, or be lumped in with conspiracy theories that go absolutely nowhere.